ritza-co/abbey/2023-11 - IAM Terraform article/article_v3_sarahEdit.md

 ### Create a database

-Next, we are going to start on a Terraform configuration file to provision our AWS infrastructure.
+Next, we will start on a Terraform configuration file to provision our AWS infrastructure.

 Create a file called `main.tf` in your shared workspace folder.
 Add the content below, written in HashiCorp Configuration Language (HCL).